rudovc/universal-simhub-dashboard/README.md

   [SimHub NeoRed Plugins](https://www.overtake.gg/downloads/lmu-neosuperdash.77210/)
   by Haagel -
   only needed if you want to use this dash for Le Mans Ultimate.
-  (ideally I want to minimize / completely remove dependency on third-party plugins, but LMU is still building up native support for SimHub)
+  (ideally I want to minimize dependency on third-party plugins, LMU is still building up native support for SimHub and may not ever have all of the needed properties)

 ## Installation